karolinepauls/kube-event-pipe/README.rst

 ------------

 A rotated set of bloom filters is maintained, with all of them read from and only the most recent one written to.
-Message name (``.metadata.name``) is used for key identity and is saved and looked up in the bloom filters.
+Pairs of message name and count (``.metadata.name`` and ``.count``) are used for key identity and are saved and looked up in the bloom filters.
 This lets us deduplicate watched events.
 Since bloom filters are mmapped, the memory of seen messages persists across restarts.

 Configuration